-Chinese Style Steamed Whole Fish- the fish Tilapia is drench with light soy sauce, cilantro, green onions and some sesame oil to achieve that Asian food aroma.
+Chinese Style Steamed Whole Fish- the fish Tilapia is drenched with light soy sauce, cilantro, green onions, and some sesame oil to achieve that Asian food aroma.

 Hello, guys!
-Today, we are going Chinese cooking, although I put a little Filipino twist in it by adding a bit more of soy sauce and more cilantro and ginger.
+Today, we are going Chinese cooking, although I put a little Filipino twist in it by adding more soy sauce and cilantro and ginger.
 But really, you can’t go wrong with this steamed fish recipe.
-I have tried tweaking the ingredients still it tasted really delicious.
+I have tried tweaking the ingredients it still tasted delicious.

-In the Philippines, we were blessed with different varieties of fish and I tell yah, they are very fresh.
-Although we had Tilapia, I had not seen Pink Tilapia before, so when I saw this Pink Tilapia in Costco, I was really hesitant to try it because it can pass as a pet fish – but I tried it anyway.
+In the Philippines, we were blessed with different varieties of fish; they are very fresh.
+Although we had Tilapia, I had not seen Pink Tilapia before, so when I saw this Pink Tilapia in Costco, I was hesitant to try it because it can pass as a pet fish – but I tried it anyway.

-As this is my first trying Pink Tilapia, I was having doubts with it; but after tasting this steamed fish, I actually liked it more than the dark ones.
-I like it, because it doesn’t have a sandy texture.
+As this was my first trying Pink Tilapia, I was having doubts about it; but after tasting this steamed fish, I liked it more than the dark ones.
+I like it because it doesn’t have a sandy texture.

-What’s more special with this dish is that it doesn’t have that overpowering fishy smell and flavor – and the spices made it so.
-Talking about cilantro, ginger, green onions, sesame oil and soy sauce.
+What’s more remarkable about this dish is that it doesn’t have that overpowering fishy smell and flavor – and the spices made it so.
+Talking about cilantro, ginger, green onions, sesame oil, and soy sauce.

 How do you make this Chinese Steamed Whole Fish Tilapia?

-- This meal is really easy to make.
+- This meal is straightforward to make.
 I think the only consideration here is the steamer size you have available.
-Pink Tilapia tend to be large, so I have to use my large steamer to steam it.
+Pink Tilapia tend to be large, so I must use my large steamer to steam them.

 - You have to prepare and saute’ the spices separately.

-- The let the cooking oil simmer before pouring on top of the fish.
+- Let the cooking oil simmer before pouring it on top of the fish.

-- You can use any fish that’s in season but my favorite is this Pink Tilapia.
+- You can use any fish in the season, but my favorite is this Pink Tilapia.

 Lots of ginger

-Fill steamer with 20 cups of water and let boil.
-Spray tin foil with non stick oil.
+- Fill the steamer with 20 cups of water and let boil.

-This is a meal that based mainly on how you prefer the taste to be; so feel free to add the ingredients according to your liking.
+- This meal is based mainly on how you prefer the taste to be, so feel free to add more of the ingredients according to your liking.